Anosov Endomorphisms on the 2-torus: Regularity of foliations and rigidity: Preliminary concepts

 \begin{proposition}[\cite{micena-tahzibi2016unstable}] If $f: M \to M$ is a $C^{1+\alpha}$ Anosov endomorphism, $\alpha > 0$, and $F: \overline{M} \to \overline{M}$ is a lift for $f$ to the universal cover, then there are $W^u_F$ and $W^s_F$ absolutely continuous foliations tangent to $E^u_F$ and $E^s_F$. \end{proposition}

-The above proposition is stated in \cite{micena-tahzibi2016unstable} as Lemma 4.1, and define absolute continuity on Subsection \ref{sec:disin}.
+The above proposition is stated in \cite{micena-tahzibi2016unstable} as Lemma 4.1, and the absolute continuity is defined on Subsection \ref{sec:disin}.
 The proof is the same as for the compact case, as $F$ projects on the torus, then its derivatives are periodic with respect to compact fundamental domains.
 With the same argument, we can prove the following just as it is in \cite[\S 19.1]{katok1997introduction}.

 \begin{proposition} Let $f: M \to M$ be an Anosov endomorphism and $F: \overline{M} \to \overline{M}$ a lift for $f$ to the universal cover.
 If the unstable distribution of $F$ has codimension one, then it is $C^1$. \end{proposition}